Register an SSH Service for a Collection of SSH Servers

 Overview

-Though Banyan allows security policies to be applied at the granularity of a single SSH Server, organizations often manage multiple SSH servers, sometimes thousands, at a time.
+Though SonicWall Cloud Secure Edge (CSE) allows security policies to be applied at the granularity of a single SSH Server, organizations often manage multiple SSH servers, sometimes thousands, at a time.
 While some SSH servers require a unique set of access restrictions, many of them require identical access restrictions.
 Rather than configure each SSH server individually, you can group them and configure via a single service definition.

-Banyan uses standards-compliant HTTP Connect Tunneling to enable connectivity to multiple services via a single SSH service definition.
+CSE uses standards-compliant HTTP Connect Tunnelling to enable connectivity to multiple services via a single SSH service definition.

 Once the connection is established, communication from the SSH client is as if it were directly connected to SSH server.